-Meal supplement drinks can be a good alternative but always speak to your child's health team first, as some drinks could affect their treatment.
-Find out more about helping your child to eat.
+If this happens, meal supplement drinks may be a good alternative, but always speak to your child’s health team first, as some drinks could affect their treatment.
+They may also have other tips for helping your child to eat.

 Radiotherapy can temporarily slow the production of the various types of blood cells by the bone marrow, this is known as myelosuppression.